 Canada hosted the world at Vancouver 2010, and curling blew the doors off its so-called cult status.
 Worldwide television figures climbed to new highs and the venue was jammed with rowdy sellout crowds.
 Athletes like Canada's Cheryl Bernard became household names, scoring higher than Hollywood celebrities in online search engines.

-Next up is Sochi 2014, and each and every curling facility has the opportunity to grow and market itself within its community, anywhere in the world, at an unprecedented level.
+Following another successful quadrennial display from Sochi 2014, the next Games in Pyeonchang, Korea are scheduled for 2018.
+Each and every curling facility has the opportunity to grow and market itself within its community, anywhere in the world, at an unprecedented level.
 The time to start this campaign of growth is now.